All Episodes

 Hostile and negative towards intellectuals like himself.

-This is the guy who now says we need to be more Reaganesque.
+This is the guy who now says we need to be more Reagan-esque.

 This is also the guy who said the era of Reagan is over.

-And I think, again, uh you have to understand that people who think of themselves as intellectuals also have a very, very, very high opinion of themselves.
+And I think, again, you have to understand that people who think of themselves as intellectuals also have a very, very, very high opinion of themselves.

-I mean they are conceited.
+I mean, they are conceited.

 They are arrogant.

-Brooks Brooks is a guy that sounds mad.
+Brooks is a guy that sounds mad.

 Brooks is a guy that sounds angry and jealous.

-Just pointing straight up, you know, out into nowhere.
+It just points straight up, you know, out into nowhere.

 Now, I have a challenge to the Associated Press.